Perfect your Ironman build phase with our free 12-week training plan

 After finishing this plan, pick another of our triathlon training plans or progress to our free 12-week Ironman peak-phase training plan.

-Once your anaerobic system begins to work more efficiently, it will drag your aerobic system up and so your ‘sweet spot’ for racing an Ironman will improve, allowing you to achieve greater pace.
+Once your anaerobic system begins to work more efficiently, it will drag your aerobic system up.
+Your ‘sweet spot’ for racing an Ironman will improve, allowing you to travel faster.

 Key to this phase is the promotion of power, so there’s a focus on this in all disciplines.
 In the swim we introduce pull buoy and paddles as tools to help develop greater upper body power.

-On the bike we include hill-specific workouts, spending time both in and out of the saddle, as well as ‘overgearing’ – a drill where you cycle at a resistance one or two gears bigger than usual.
+On the bike we include hill-specific workouts, spending time both in and out of the saddle.
+In addition, we throw in ‘overgearing’ – a drill where you cycle at a resistance one or two gears bigger than usual.

-The run sessions also include hill sessions, and, where possible, I encourage you to include rolling hills in the longer endurance runs.
+The run sessions include hill sessions.
+Where possible, I encourage you to include rolling hills in the longer endurance runs.

 Ironman build-phase training plan tips